Ladysnake/Nomad-Books/README.md

 #### Dismantling

 Nomad books and pages can be dismantled into grass pages.
 To do so, they need their camp to be deployed and be placed into a crafting inventory.
-Dismantling will give one page per height, one page per 2 width above 7, and one page for each special page applied.
+Dismantling will give three grass pages plus one page per height above 1, one page per 2 width above 3, and one page for each special page applied.

 ![image-20200113230552606](README.assets/image-20200113230552606.png)